Street Fighter III: 2nd Impact

 Final Words:

-is still one of my favorite 2D fighters of all time, and on that note, I actually prefer the music & voice acting in 2nd Impact over the sequel (3rd Strike)... but of course, 3rd Strike is where it's at when it comes to the character roster & gameplay.
-Still, 2nd Impact will always have a special place in my heart.
+In closing, 2nd Impact is still one of my favorite 2D fighters of all time!
+On that note, I still strongly prefer 2nd Impact's beautiful hand-drawn backgrounds, memorable music, and epic voice acting over 3rd Strike's... but of course, 3rd Strike is where it's at when it comes to the best character roster & gameplay.
+Regardless, 2nd Impact will always have a special place in my heart.